maibennett/website_github/exampleSite/content/about.md

 slug = "about"
 +++

 I'm a 5th year **PhD candidate in Economics of Education**, at Teachers College - Columbia University in New York City.
-My research interests relate to developing and applying novel **causal inference methodologies** in observational and experimental studies.
+My research interests relate to developing and improving **causal inference methodologies** in observational and experimental studies.
 I also focus on **relevant policy questions in education**, such as socioeconomic segregation and school choice.

 **Some of the projects I am currently working on:**